Sino-Soviet relations: Post-Mao era and stabilizing relations

-In 1976, Mao died, and in 1978, the Gang of Four were overthrown by Hua Guofeng, who was to soon implement pro-market economic reform.
+In 1976, Mao died, and in 1978, the Gang of Four were overthrown by Premier Hua Guofeng, who was soon to implement pro-market economic reform.
 With the PRC no longer espousing the anti-revisionist notion of the antagonistic contradiction between classes, relations between the two countries became gradually normalized.
 In 1979, however, the PRC invaded Vietnam (which had, after a period of ambivalence, sided with the Soviet Union) in response to the Vietnam's invasion of Cambodia which overthrew the China-backed Khmer Rouge from power.

 During the Sino-Soviet split, strained relations between China and the Soviet Union resulted in strained relations between China and the pro-Soviet Afghan communist regime.
 China and Afghanistan had neutral relations with each other during the rule of King Mohammed Zahir Shah.
 When the pro-Soviet Afghan communists seized power in Afghanistan in 1978, relations between China and the Afghan communists quickly turned hostile.
 The Afghan pro-Soviet communists supported the Vietnamese during the Sino-Vietnamese War and blamed China for supporting Afghan anti-communist militants.
 China responded to the Soviet invasion of Afghanistan by supporting the Afghan mujahideen and ramping up their military presence near Afghanistan in Xinjiang.
-China acquired military equipment from the United States to defend itself from Soviet attack.
+China acquired military equipment from the United St ates to defend itself from Soviet attack.

 China moved its training camps for the mujahideen from Pakistan into China itself.
 Hundreds of millions worth of anti-aircraft missiles, rocket launchers and machine guns were given to the mujahideen by the Chinese.
 Chinese military advisers and army troops were present with the mujahideen during training.

+In 1980, China adopted a new Military Strategic Guideline that envisioned using a combined arms approach and positional warfare to defend against a potential invasion by the Soviet Union.
+Relations significantly improved in the early 1980s.
+In 1984, Deng Xiaoping stated that the People's Liberation Army no longer needed to anticipate an imminent invasion from the Soviet Union.